Coffee Drink

 Key Takeaways

-• 1Tinto is Colombia’s beloved everyday coffee, black, lightly sweetened and straightforward.
+• 1Tinto is Colombia's everyday black coffee: simple, lightly sweetened, and often served in small cups.

 Drink Snapshot